tedgrubbs/Rust_Logger/README.md

 This error can only occur if something was deleted in the MongoDB.
 To fix this you will need to delete the current REV file so that `log` can start a new branch.

+## `log` - `coll` and `name`
+When you upload a new directory for the first time you must specify the `--coll` option followed by a collection name.
+This will tell `log` where to upload this file.
+Subsequent uploads will reuse this collection, unless a new collection is specified.

+You may also specify a specifc name for the upload with `--name`.
+This changes the `upload_path` field in the database.
+Subsequent uploads will default to whatever name was used first- with the current datetime appended.
+If there is no name specified for the first upload, will default to the directory name.

 ## `log` - `watch` file
 Within the `files` object we can also see the REV file here.
 But notice that the other files - `log.lammps` and `test_file` - are not present.
 This is because these file types are not on the `tracked_files` list.
 However, there is a way for us to tell `Rust_Logger` to monitor them.